wangdingkang/DiscreteMorse/README.md

 4).
 [Optional]  Code/Simplification/BranchSelector.py This script will select top n branches based on the length.
 It can provide a high-level abstraction without losing much information.

+## Bash script and test samples.
+The bash script for running the pipeline is available (pipeline_STP.sh and pipeline_fMOST.sh for STP and fMOST data respectively).
+The sample testing data are under folder STP_sample and fMOST_sample.

 ## Data
-The data in vtk format are available at .
-The ground truth for fMOST neurons are also available.
+Datasets.zip contains all the data in vtk format.
+The ground truth for fMOST neurons are also included.

 ## Requirements
 Please make sure Python3 is installed on your computer before running.